arosenbach/KataTrainReservation/README.md

 node .
 ```

-You can use this service to get a unique booking reference.
+You can use this domain.service to get a unique booking reference.
 Make a GET request to:
 ```bash
 http://localhost:8282/booking_reference
 ```